anywhichway/joex/README.md

 # Release History (reverse chronological order)

+v0.1.6 2016-01-22 Corrected bad reference to client file in *package.json*.

 v0.1.5 2016-01-21 Reworked module closure wrapper so it would work regardless of whether *browserify* is used.

 v0.1.4 2016-01-15 Updated Set *.every* and *.some* to avoid use of not yet generally supported *for ... of ...* construct.
 Added unit tests.
 Updated badges.